Web Analytics

 Finally, reusable sanitary pads are often much cheaper than disposable pads.
 This is because they can be used over and over again.

 Making reusable sanitary pads is a great way to help the environment and save money.
-At Ryvanz-Mia Charity, we help women in Africa through Namayingo United Women Group in Namayingo Uganda become aware of the benefits of reusable sanitary pads and how to make them.
-We also provide training on how to market and sell these pads to other women in their communities.
+At Ryvanz-Mia Charity, we help women in Africa through Namayingo United Women Group in Namayingo, Uganda become aware of the benefits of reusable sanitary pads and how to make them.
+We also provide training on the market and sell these pads to other women in their communities.

-Why Are Non-Reusable/Disposable Sanitary Pads Aren’t a Choice Among African Women?
+Why Are Non-Reusable/Disposable Sanitary Pads Not a Choice Among African Women?

 There are several reasons why disposable sanitary pads are not a choice for many African women.

+Non-Affordable.
 The first reason is that disposable pads are not affordable for many women.
-For example, in Uganda, the average woman earns less than $2 per day, which is insufficient to afford disposable pads.
+For example, in Uganda, the average woman earns less than $2 per day, insufficient to afford disposable pads.

 Uncomfortable And Wasteful

 Disposable pads can be uncomfortable and create a lot of waste.
 Every month, a woman will use 6 to 10 disposable sanitary pads.
-This means that she will throw away anywhere from 60 to 100 disposable pads each year.
+She will throw away anywhere from 60 to 100 disposable pads each year.
 Many women feel that reusable pads are more comfortable and less wasteful.

 Harmful Chemicals

-Disposable pads can sometimes contain harmful chemicals that can be dangerous to women’s health.
+Disposable pads can sometimes contain harmful chemicals that can harm women’s health.
 For example, they often have chlorine, which can be hazardous for women and the environment.
-Reusable pads are made from natural materials, safer for women to use.
+Reusable pads from natural materials are safer for women to use.

 Making Your Own!

-Making your reusable sanitary pads is very easy and can save you a lot of money in the long run.
-The best part is that you can use materials that you may already have at home.
+Making your reusable sanitary pads is easy and can save you a lot of money in the long run.
+The best part is you can use materials you already have at home.
 Here are a few simple steps to get you started:

 1. Gather the materials you will need.
 You will need some absorbent fabric such as cotton, flannel, or hemp, scissors, a needle and thread, and a way to fasten the pads to your underwear (such as snaps, Velcro, or ties).